panva/node-oidc-provider/CONTRIBUTING.md

 Please note we have a [code of conduct][coc], please follow it in all your interactions with the project.

-When contributing to this project, please first discuss the change you wish to make via issue, email, or any other method with the owners of this project before proposing a change via a Pull Request.
-Use (and follow!) the appropriate [Issue Template][new-issue] to do so.
+When contributing to this project, please first discuss the change you wish to make via a discussion, email, or any other appropriate method with the owners of this project before proposing a change via a Pull Request.
 The project promotes and follows current best practices in regards to the specifications it implements.
 A contribution that tries to implement something non-standard will most likely be dismissed.

 ## Rules of the discussions